sarahga/learngit/readme.txt

-alwasy believe something wonderful is going to happen so everything that make you happy, now
+alwasy believe something wonderful is going to happen...sarah...gogo so everything that make you happy, now